Abhishekmamidi123/Natural-Language-Processing/Perplexity_CMI/README.md

 Folders:
 "Chunks" folder contains 10 text files and the data in each file is stored based on their CMI values ("2_3_dataToChunks.py" does this job)

-"CMIv2programme" folder contains pre-written files for
+"CMIv2programme" folder contains pre-written files for calculating CMI values.